 This is why you very often see tile roofs in the Southwest, coastal Florida, and California.
 If you’re considering tile roofing for your home, be aware that these roofing systems are heavy and can break under certain conditions.

 Pros of Tile Roofing

 There are many advantages to installing tile roofing regardless of which material you choose.
 Some of these advantages include:

+- Long-lasting.
 A tile roof can last over 100 years, especially when installed in the right climate.
-Clay and concrete tile roofs have been known to withstand hail, high winds and even fires.
+Clay and concrete tile roofs have been known to withstand hail, high winds, and even fire.
 Once you install tile, you will never have to install another type of roofing again.
 Just in case, manufacturers will offer a 50-year warranty.

 Cons of Tile Roofing

-Installing tile roofing absolutely requires professional roofing contractors like you will find at HomeAdvisor.
-The tiles will need to be measured, laid in a specific pattern and checked so that no moisture gets through.
+- Difficult installation.
+Installing tile roofing absolutely requires professional roofing contractors with extensive experience.
+The tiles will need to be measured, laid in a specific pattern, and checked so that no moisture gets through.
 This is not a DIY project.

 - Heavy weight.
 Your roof structure must be able to handle the weight of a tile roof, which may be as much as 850 pounds per square for clay tile and 950 pounds per square for concrete tile.
 An asphalt roof, by comparison, weighs around 225 to 325 pounds per square.
 If you’re replacing shingle roofing with tiles, you should consult an engineer to determine if there are needs for structural reinforcement, which will add to the cost of the roof.

 - Tiles are brittle.
 While very durable, clay tiles, slate, and concrete tiles can be broken if they suffer a heavy impact, such as from falling tree branches, or even due to the pressure of walking on them.
 Repairs, when needed, can be expensive.